jitsi/jitsi-videobridge/doc/tcp.md

 COLIBRI.

 # Requirements
 The use of channel-bundle and rtcp-mux is required for TCP candidates to be generated.

 #Configuration
 By default TCP support is enabled on port 443 with fallback to port 4443.
+A fallback would occur in case something else, like a web server is already listening on port 443.
+Note however, that the very point of using TCP is to simulate http traffic in a number of environments where it is the only allowed form of communication, so you may want to make sure that (a) port 443 will be free on the machine where you are running the bridge.

-The following properties can be set in $HOME/.sip-communicator/sip-communicator.properties to control the TCP-related functionality.
+The following properties can be set in
+$HOME/.sip-communicator/sip-communicator.properties to control
+the TCP-related functionality.

 ### *org.jitsi.videobridge.DISABLE_TCP_HARVESTER*